YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 * [Reporting audio playback progress](/CIC/Guides/Implement_Client_Features.md#ReportAudioPlaybackProgress)

 ## PlayPaused event {#PlayPaused}
 Reports to CIC that the client has paused playback with the information on the audio stream.
-Send this event in the following scenario:
+Send this event message in the following scenario:

 1. The client sends CIC a user voice request ([`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)) to pause playback of an audio stream.
-2. CIC responds with the [`PlaybackController.Pause`](/CIC/References/CICInterface/PlaybackController.md#Pause) directive, as the result of voice recognition by Clova.
+2. CIC responds with the [`PlaybackController.Pause`](/CIC/References/CICInterface/PlaybackController.md#Pause) directive message, as the result of voice recognition by Clova.
-3. The client pauses playback of the audio stream and sends the PlayPaused event to CIC.
+3. The client pauses playback of the audio stream and sends the PlayPaused event message to CIC.

 ### Context fields